Atyepa/Dinosaurus-dozen/README.md

-Dinosaurus-dozen app reproduces the visualisations and summary statistics for 13 datasets which each conform to same summary statistics (mean, SD, correl) but still have very different distributions.
+Datasaurus-dozen app reproduces the visualisations and summary statistics for 13 datasets which each conform to same summary statistics (mean, SD, correl) but still have very different distributions.
-This provides a nice example which may be helpful in educating data analysts to look beyond summary the stats and see the data's underlying distribution.
+This provides a fun example to help make the point about that seeing distributions is just as important as the summary stats.

 The ShinyApp can be operated from here: https://atyepa.shinyapps.io/Datasaurus/